MachineLearninginPhysics-TextAnalysis/NN_techniques___milestone3/README.md

 3. Regularization is beter than Dropout for this task.
 4. It's better to increase the number of nodes at the primary layers, and then decrease them.

+Main.ipynb is the code file for milestone3, but you can also look at Main_with_outputs.pdf instead.

 Group members: Hamid Pour Mohammad, Mehdi Naghi Lou, and Saeid Entezari.